mohsenhy/Math/README.md

 $$

 This means that `a` raised to the power of `p-1`, when divided by `p`, leaves a remainder of 1.

-## Why Fermat's Little Theorem Holds True

-Fermat's Little Theorem is based on the properties of modular arithmetic with prime numbers.
-It utilizes the fact that the set of non-zero integers modulo a prime number forms a multiplication group.
-Each element in this group, except zero, has a multiplicative inverse.
-The theorem asserts that for any integer not divisible by a prime \( p \), when raised to \( p-1 \), it will result in a remainder of 1 when divided by \( p \).
-This outcome is rooted in the group structure and modular arithmetic behavior.

 The theorem essentially leverages the fact that when working modulo a prime number, the set of non-zero elements forms a mathematical structure known as a group under multiplication.
 In this group, every element except zero has a multiplicative inverse.
-Fermat's Little Theorem is a consequence of this group structure, stating that multiplying an element by itself
+Fermat's Little Theorem is a consequence of this group structure, stating that multiplying an element by itself p−1 times (where p is a prime) results in the multiplicative identity, which is 1 in modular arithmetic.
-�
-−
-1
-p−1 times (where
-�
-p is a prime) results in the multiplicative identity, which is 1 in modular arithmetic.
 The proof involves techniques from combinatorics and modular arithmetic, demonstrating that any number not divisible by a prime, when raised to one less than that prime, will always have a remainder of 1 when divided by that prime.